aineko-dev/aineko/docs/developer_guide/pipeline_configuration.md

 classDef nodeClass fill:#eba487
 N_sequence((sequence)):::nodeClass -->  T_test_sequence[test_sequence]:::datasetClass
 ```
-For the sake of simplicity, we reference a truncated version of the pipeline definition below:
+For the sake of simplicity, we reference a truncated version of the pipeline definition:

 ???+ example "Example `pipeline.yml` configuration file"
     ```yaml